ryanallen/words-of-my-perfect-teacher/README.md

 *rnam par snang mdzad*, the [Buddha](#buddha) of the Buddha family.
 See [five families](#five-families).

 ## Vairotṣana
 *bai ro tsa na*, Tibet's greatest translator and one of the first seven monks to be ordained in Tibet.
-He was one of the principal disciples of [Padmasambhava](#padmasambhava-of-oḍḍiyāna) and of [Sri Simha](#sri-simha).
+He was one of the principal disciples of [Padmasambhava](#padmasambhava-of-oḍḍiyāna) and of [Śrī Siṃha](#śrī-siṃha).

 ## Vaisakha
 *sa ga zla ba*, the fourth month of the Tibetan lunar calendar.
 It is on the fifteenth of that month that the Buddha was born, attained enlightenment and passed into nirvāṇa.